GOP Health Bill Faces Criticism As Committee Work Begins

 Rep. Jan Schakowsky, D-Ill., summed up her thoughts on the American Health Care Act this way: "You pay more, and you get less."

-Rep. Debbie Dingell, D-Mich., invoked her husband, former Rep. John Dingell, and former Sen. Edward Kennedy, D-Mass., (whom she said should have been president) as people who devoted their lives to health care for all.
+Rep. Debbie Dingell, D-Mich., invoked her husband, former Rep. John Dingell, and former Sen. Edward Kennedy, D-Mass. (who she said should have been president), as people who devoted their lives to health care for all.
 "We will not go down without a fight," she said.

-But Rep. Earl "Buddy" Carter, R-Ga., defended the American Health Care Act.
+But Rep. Earl "Buddy" Carter, R-Ga., defended the GOP American Health Care Act.
 Obamacare has left "little choice and a wealth of mandates," he said.
 "You should have the freedom and flexibility to choose the care you want."

-Meanwhile, the American Medical Association and hospital groups have weighed in against the bill, which largely replaces Obamacare with tax credits to help people buy insurance.
+Meanwhile, the American Medical Association and hospital groups have weighed in against the Republican bill, which largely replaces Obamacare with tax credits to help people buy insurance.

 "We want to make sure that whatever comes out of this change really supports particularly those low-income Americans, who frankly don't have the resources to afford coverage," Chip Kahn, CEO of the Federation of American Hospitals, said Wednesday at the health insurance forum in Washington.
 Hospitals may be particularly concerned if low-income people can't afford insurance because then they are likely to show up in emergency rooms, driving up health costs.

 But the Democratic ranking member, Rep. Richard Neal of Massachusetts, called the bill "bad policy and the markup "bad process."
 "Is it health care, or is it a tax bill?" he asked.
-He later answered himself: "It's a tax giveaway to the wealthy," he said, referring to the tax cuts in the bill aimed at higher-income people and the proposed increase in the amounts people are allowed to include in Health Savings Accounts.
+He later answered himself: "It's a tax giveaway to the wealthy," he said, referring to the tax cuts in the bill aimed at higher-income people and the proposed increase in the amounts people are allowed to include in health savings accounts.
 (HSA participation tends to skew wealthy.)

 Meanwhile, the U.S. Conference of Mayors has weighed in, saying the nation's mayors are "very concerned that the new bill has been issued without knowing how much it will cost or how many people it will cover."

-Note: A previous version of this story incorrectly spelled Rep. Greg Walden's last name as Waldon.